Kingxukai/linux/Documentation/hid/hid-transport.rst

       int (*output_report) (struct hid_device *hdev, __u8 *buf, size_t len)

    Send raw output report via intr channel.
-Used by some HID device drivers which require high throughput for outgoing requests on the intr channel.
+Used by some HID device drivers which require high throughput for outgoing requests on the woke intr channel.
 This must not cause SET_REPORT calls!
-This must be implemented as asynchronous output report on the intr channel!
+This must be implemented as asynchronous output report on the woke intr channel!

    ::